Why does the school need to fundraise for this project?

 This is an appeal: it’s voluntary and we have no expectation that everyone will give.
-However, it is a landmark project and the biggest fundraising challenge we have ever taken on, so we are really hoping that the Sherborne Girls world will respond with many people wanting to be part of it, at whatever level feels comfortable.
+However, it is a landmark project and the biggest fundraising challenge we have ever taken on, so we are really hoping that the Sherborne Girls community will respond with as many people as possible wanting to be part of it, at whatever level feels comfortable.
 We plan to put up a huge donor wall listing every donor (not the amount, just the name).
 A big list sends a powerful message to future generations.

 How do I give?

 Please visit the main Arts Centre landing page on our website here, which has a table in the right hand column detailing the different ways in which you can make a donation.

 How will the project benefit the non-arty girl?

 Who says anyone is ‘non-arty’?
 One of our aims is to encourage more girls to have a go.
 The Arts Centre will give us the wherewithal to lay on more house plays, open mic nights, poetry readings, song writing.
 Then there is the benefit of the recital hall which will become the new venue for assemblies and for seminars.
 And the foyer space, will become the place for girls to meet up between lessons, enjoy socials and even match teas.
 The new Centre will have a positive impact on every girl in the school, whatever their interests or talents.
 Furthermore, the project will also give a huge lift to our campus, making the school more attractive.

 How will the Arts Centre benefit the wider community?

 The recital hall will give us the venue to draw in musicians and audiences from beyond the immediate school community.
 This will be a really attractive space with superb acoustics and comfortable seating.
 Additionally, our new theatre in the converted Stuart Centre will allow us to host visiting professional productions.